denten-books/plain-text/3-format.md

 Just like there is nothing inherently paragraph-like in the neural arrangement of neurons in the brain, there is also nothing inherently paragraph-like or page-like in the arrangement of bits along the surface of electromagnetic storage.
-If we could peek inside the machine, we would see forms and structures particular to computational media.
-The back of the traditional paragraph form faces paper.
-Things get significantly more complicated when the same rectangular shape begins to mediate between the mind and the page on one side of comprehension, and the page and the machine on the other.
-The analysis of computational forms requires new formalisms and new critical vocabularies capable of drawing correspondences between disparate systems of ordering and signification.
-We are at the moment presented with metaphors of order: paragraphs, pages, files, and folders.
-Images of such ordering structures on the screen look like their paper counterparts, but they represent other, less familiar ordering structures on disk.
+The format translates between disparate systems of ordering and signification.[^ln3-symbolisms] We are at the moment presented with metaphors of order on the screen: paragraphs, pages, files, and folders.
+These resemble their paper counterparts, but they represent other, less familiar ordering structures on disk.
 These ways of ordering are not equivalent to each other.
 They imply differing possibilities and affordances.
 Formats mediate between data structures, transforming one into the other according to predefined rules.
 The projection---content arranged on the screen---represents mental image---information stored in the head---which becomes inscription---information stored in the machine.
-The complexity of the interface between these disparate symbolisms stems from the fundamental incompatibility between incommensurate physicalities.
-Format specifications govern the transference of data structures from one medium into the other, at the point of contact between human, symbol, and machine.
+The complexity of the transformation stems from the fundamental incompatibility between what the media scholar Alexander Galloway calls "incommensurate physicalities.
+[@galloway_interface_2012, viii]" Format specifications govern the transference of data structures from one medium into the other, at the point of contact between human, symbol, and machine.

-[^ln3-symbolisms]: I am interlacing language from Wittgenstein and Alexander Galloway.
-On disparate symbolisms see @wittgenstein_philosophical_1974, 45.
+[^ln3-symbolisms]: See @wittgenstein_philosophical_1974, 45.
-On incommensurate physicalities see @galloway_interface_2012, viii.

-Formatting rules facilitate the conversion of machine-readable codes into human-readable text.
-The structure of such transformations governs the production, storage, reception, and the dissemination of textual artifacts.
+In this chapter I would like to move us towards a systematic study of format.
-Despite their formative powers, formats continue to elude the critical gaze because our very concept of form, central to literary analysis, has always drifted between several contradictory intuitions.
-The history of formalism, as I will outline it in the first part of this chapter, contains within it at least these two conflicting ideas about the nature of literary form.
+The history of formalism, as I will outline it in the few few sections, contains within it at least these two contradictory intuitions about the nature of literary form.
 Going back to the reception of Plato, Hegel, and the Russian formalists, the English "form" renders at times the material, outward, and apparent shape of something said, written, or pictured.
 Yet just as often, critics use "form" in the sense of a Platonic ideal: abstracted from matter, inward-facing, and in need of explication.
-Form in that sense is closer to the idea of an algorithm or
-formula: it signifies according to implicit rules.
+Form in that sense is closer to the idea of an algorithm or formula: it signifies according to implicit rules.

 Here, I would like to augment these two senses of form with a third, introducing the concept of format into the critical discourse.
 In the process,